manuc66/node-hp-scan-to/README.md

 ### Command line options
 - `-ip` or `--address` followed by the ip address of the printer, i.e. `-ip 192.168.0.5`.
 This overrides `-p`.
-- `-n` or `--name` followed by the printer name, it probably contains spaces so it needs to be quoted, i.e. `-name "Officejet 6500 E710n-z"`
+- `-n` or `--name` followed by the printer name, it probably contains spaces, so it needs to be quoted, i.e. `-name "Officejet 6500 E710n-z"`
 - `-d` or `--directory` followed by the directory path where the scanned documents should be saved, i.e. `-d ~/Documents/Scans`.
 Defaults to `/tmp/scan-to-pc<random value>` when not set.
 - `-p` or `--pattern` followed by the pattern for the filename without file extension, i.e. `"scan"_dd.mm.yyyy_hh:MM:ss` to name the scanned file `scan_19.04.2021_17:26:47`.
 Date and time patterns are replaced by the current date and time, text that should not be replaced need to be inside quotes.
 Documentation for the pattern can be found [here](https://www.npmjs.com/package/dateformat) in the section `Mask options`.
 Defaults to `scanPage<increasing number>` when not set.